jaxsonkieran/whack-the-mario/README.md

 * Lighthouse was used to check the site performance, accessibility, best practice and SEO.
 <img src="documentation/readme-images/lighthouse-checker.JPG">

+* Responsiveness
+Pages were testing using the [amiresponsive](https://ui.dev/amiresponsive?url=https://jaxsonkieran.github.io/whack-the-mario/) website.
+Where it is possible to see the site on different screen sizes.

 # Deployment
 This project was developed using [Gidpod](https://gitpod.io/), and pushed to [GitHub](https://github.com/).